iDEP-SDSU/idep/readme.md

 cd ~/idep
 sudo docker-compose up -d --scale webapp=10
 ```
-Now the server is running with 15 containers to serve many concurrent users.
-Currently the number has to be 15.
+Now the server is running with 10 containers to serve many concurrent users.
 You should be able to use iDEP from a web browser with http://12.12.12.12/idep94/, where 12.12.12.12 is the IP address of the server.
 ShinyGO can used via http://12.12.12.12/go74/.
 The server's port 80 should be available and exposed.

 A [user](https://github.com/wresch) has contributed scripts to install a standalone version using [Singularity](https://www.sylabs.io/).
 Following the instruction in this [folder.](https://github.com/iDEP-SDSU/idep/tree/master/singularity_standalone)